joeamer/Joe-Obsidian/Commands cheat sheet.md

 Creating tar archive with a file:
 `tar -cf archive.tar file1`                - this will output an archive.tar file with the file(s) specified.
 You can use a (relative and absolute) directory.
 (c = create f = file)
+you can also use zipping utilities with tar

 Adding files to archive:
 `tar -af archive.tar file2`               - this will add file2 to the archive.tar file